-- Informational meetings to discuss state provisions and federal requirements. - Parent education nights. - STARR Teachers will offer presentations on literacy training, child development, and resources to parents. - Parents will be extended an opportunity to serve on our Title committees. - Parent volunteers are encouraged to help with book fairs and PTS. - Parents are encouraged to attend monthly Awards Assemblies. - Co-curricular activities will be offered for the enjoyment of the parents; concerts, special events: Mother's Day Tea, School Lunch Week, and Drama club.
+- Informational meetings to discuss state provisions and federal requirements. - Parent education nights. - STARR Teachers will offer presentations on literacy training, child development, and resources to parents. - Parents will be extended an opportunity to serve on our Title committees. - Parent volunteers are encouraged to help with book fairs and PTS. - Parents are encouraged to attend monthly Awards Assemblies. - Co-curricular activities will be offered for the enjoyment of the parents; concerts, special events: School Lunch Week.